This Laboratory Is Alive

 Of course, when you place a new design structure with implications for the study of ecology, biology, engineering, and more on a campus full of world-class academics, you're going to generate some curiosity.
 At Drexel, curiosity leads to action.

-Dr. Shivanthi Anandan and Dr. Jacob Russell, from the Department of Biology, and Dr. Michael Waring, from Drexel's Civil, Architectural, and Environmental Engineering Department, are leading a team that includes Drexel undergrads in the STAR and co-op programs in a study of air quality and purification as well as microbial root communities.
+Dr. Shivanthi Anandan and Dr. Jacob Russell from the Department of Biology and Dr. Michael Waring from Drexel's Civil, Architectural, and Environmental Engineering Department are leading a team that includes Drexel undergrads in the Students Tackling Advanced Research (STAR) and cooperative education programs in a study of air quality and purification as well as microbial root communities.
 So the biowall is not only beautiful and functional — it's also a living laboratory.

 You can learn more about the biowall at the College of Arts and Sciences' Papadakis Integrated Sciences Building site.
 Better yet, visit it on campus and take a breath of fresh air.